Azure/azure-sdk/docs/general/design.md

 {% include requirement/MUST id="general-client-feature-support" %} support 100% of the features provided by the Azure service the client library represents.
 Gaps in functionality cause confusion and frustration among developers.

+## Service API versions

+The purposes of the client library is to communicate with an Azure service.
+Azure services support multiple API versions.
+To understand the capabilities of the service, the client library must be able to support multiple service API versions.

+{% include requirement/MUST id="general-service-apiversion-1" %} only target generally available service API versions when releasing a GA version of the client library.

+{% include requirement/MUST id="general-service-apiversion-2" %} target the latest generally available service API version by default in GA versions of the client library.

+{% include requirement/MUST id="general-service-apiversion-5" %} document the service API version that is used by default.

+{% include requirement/MUST id="general-service-apiversion-3" %} target the latest public preview API version by default when releasing a public preview version of the client library.

+{% include requirement/MUST id="general-service-apiversion-4" %} include all service API versions that are supported by the client library in a `ServiceVersion` enumerated value.

+{% include requirement/MUST id="general-service-apiversion-6" %} ensure that the values of the `ServiceVersion` enumerated value "match" the version strings in the service Swagger definition.

+For the purposes of this requirement, semantic changes are allowed.
+For instance, many version strings are based on SemVer, which allows dots and dashes.
+However, these characters are not allowed in identifiers.
+The developer **MUST** be able to clearly understand what service API version will be used when the service version is set to each value in the `ServiceVersion` enumerated value.

 ## Model types

 Client libraries represent entities transferred to and from Azure services as model types.
 Certain types are used for round-trips to the service.
 They can be sent to the service (as an addition or update operation) and retrieved from the service (as a get operation).
 These should be named according to the type.
 For example, a `ConfigurationSetting` in App Configuration, or an `Event` on Event Grid.